asumagic/AshBF/README.md

 ## Introduction

-AshBF is a C++ brainfuck interpreter designed for speed.
-It at least requires compiler support for the C++11 standard, and is best compiled with anything else than MVSC.
-It is developed with gcc, but should run fine with clang, and most likely icc.
+AshBF is an optimizing C++14 brainfuck interpreter designed for speed.
+It relies upon a virtual machine designed to use with Brainfuck.

 ## Compiling